benjaminparry/benjamin.parry.is/source/collecting/thoughts/2024-07-26-the-sound-of-sumo.md

 ---
 title: "I love the sound of sumo in the morning"
 date: '2024-07-26'
-eleventyComputed:
-  posse: |
-    Having the sounds of the sumo tournament livestream in the background as I make breakfast and do morning chores is becoming a regular occurrence in our family home.
+posse: Having the sounds of the sumo tournament livestream in the background as I make breakfast and do morning chores is becoming a regular occurrence in our family home.
 images:
 ---